jackyzha0/jackyzha0.github.io/content/posts/digital-identity.md

 When I think about what digital identity ultimately feels useful for, it is to gesture at *capabilities* rather than attributes.
 My identity can also be represented by how I act and what I have permission to do.
 Gordon Brander suggests similarly: "digital identity should not be about who you are, but what you are authorized to do." [^5]

 > "[A model of identity as capabilities] considers it to be dynamic, multiple, informational, temporary, contextual.
-Whereas the [model of identity as attributes] attach actions and interactions to actors, the [capability model] recognises that identity is co-emergent with actions and interactions in contexts."
+Whereas the [model of identity] as attributes] attach actions and interactions to actors, the [capability model] recognises that identity is co-emergent with actions and interactions in contexts."
 (AKASHA and Kernel[^6])

 From a software perspective, this isn't a new representation of digital identity either. [[thoughts/UCAN|UCAN]] serves to be a promising way to delegate permissions and actions through a [[thoughts/DID|decentralized identity]].
 JWTs have been granting permissions to users for a decade.
 New forms of token-based access using NFTs are being experimented with.

 > Everything that a user is allowed to do is captured directly in a key or token, and can be sent to anyone that knows how to interpret this format. _([ucan.xyz](https://ucan.xyz/))_

 There is no ‘identity’ to be managed but rather a set of capabilities to be possessed.
-Signable messages using [[thoughts/encryption|public-key cryptography]] means that we can prove the same person you issued the access token to is now requesting access *without* revealing who it is.
+Signable messages using [[thoughts/Asymmetric Key Cryptography|public-key cryptography]] means that we can prove the same person you issued the access token to is now requesting access *without* revealing who it is.
 As there is no global registry of who has what permissions, this is by default illegible unless a user wants to manually publish their key to make it known.

 This feels promising.
 A token that grants access isn’t making legible any information that doesn’t need to be, it just grants access to whoever has it.
 It grants a basic level of illegibility to those who prefer to keep real-world identities and digital ones separate.